Law of Hong Kong: Intellectual Property Department

-Obligations

 International co-operation

 Under the Basic Law, the HKSAR has a high degree of autonomy in external affairs.
 With the authority of the Central People's Government where necessary, it has concluded more than a hundred bilateral agreements with other jurisdictions.
 In addition, over 200 multilateral international conventions are applicable to the HKSAR.
 Using the name "Hong Kong, China", the HKSAR also participates on its own as a full member in international organisations and conferences not limited to states, e.g. the World Trade Organization, the World Customs Organization, the Asia-Pacific Economic Cooperation, etc. As part of the delegation of the People's Republic of China, representatives of the HKSAR Government participate in activities of the Hague Conference, as well as of other international organisations and conferences limited to states, such as the International Monetary Fund, the World Intellectual Property Organization and the International Civil Aviation Organization.

 Institutions

 The judiciary ()

 It is fundamental to Hong Kong's legal system that members of the judiciary are independent of the executive and legislative branches of government.
 The courts of justice in Hong Kong are the Court of Final Appeal, the High Court (which includes the Court of Appeal and the Court of First Instance), the District Court (which includes the Family Court), the Lands Tribunal, the Magistrates' Court (which include the Juvenile Court), the Coroner's Court, the Labour Tribunal, the Small Claims Tribunal and the Obscene Articles Tribunal.